ejthbit/jokesOnYouChuck/README.md

 # jokesOnYouChuck

-A frontend application which shows random chuck noris jokes by categories &amp; query search.
+A frontend application which shows random Chuck Norris jokes by categories &amp; query search.